utplanets/phy224_public/_episodes/18-style.md

 > ## Document This
 >
-> Turn the comment in the following function into a docstring
+> Turn the comment on the following function into a docstring
 > and check that `help` displays it properly.
 >
 > ~~~